 The Department's PA PIT Guide has information that explains Pennsylvania's income tax, and its differences from federal rules.
 You can only access the PA PIT Guide at the Department's Web site.
-You can open the entire PA PIT Guide, or a specific chapter, and use the search features of Adobe Acrobat ReaderTM.
-The Department offers
+The Department offers a link for free download of the Adobe Acrobat ReaderTM, which is necessary to access the PA PIT Guide.